 In the fiscal second quarter, the company, in association with Zepeto, launched its first digital apparel collection.
 It also introduced the exclusive Next Generation-focused capsules for Urban Outfitters and ASOS as well as a new Ralph's Club fragrance.
 Ralph Lauren started its second digital-forward Emblematic retail concept in Shanghai.
 It also completed the transition of Chaps to a licensed business, thus concluding its portfolio realignment announced last year.
 The move will likely enable the company to focus on core brands, as part of the Next Great Chapter elevation strategy.

 How Have Estimates Been Moving Since Then?

-At this time, Ralph Lauren has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, Ralph Lauren has a strong Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Ralph Lauren has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Ralph Lauren Corporation (RL) : Free Stock Analysis Report